PRP or Platelet Rich Plasma

 What are adult stem cells?

-Somatic stem cells are found in the organs of children and adults and are able to divide, or self-renew, indefinitely.
-They are able to generate all the cell types of the organ where they originate.
-Because they do not require the destruction of an embryo to be harvested, the use of this type of stem cell is not controversial.
+Somatic stem cells are found in the organs of adults and are able to divide, or self-renew, indefinitely.
+They are able to generate many of the cell types of the tissue from which they originate.
+Because they do not require the destruction of an embryo to be harvested, the use of this type of stem cell is not controversial from that standpoint.
+Its efficacy remains contentious.
+Its use by clinics who treat conditions beyond their expertise has also made its use controversial.
+Acute pain therapies only uses these treatments within its professional’s training and scope of expertise.

 What conditions can be treated with Stem Cell Therapy?